 Epiphone guitars are most famously the guitars played by the Beatles (Paul McCartney still plays his), but other famous musicians toting this brand include Keith Richards, Les Paul, and Ace Frehley.

-Benedetto Bjarton Brad Goodman Chris Larkin D`Angelico Defil Dorian Eastman Eastman Eastman Eastman Eastman Eastman Electra Guitars Epiphone Epiphone Fano Fender Fibonacci Fibonacci Fibonacci Fibonacci Framus Gibson Style Greco Gretsch Guitars Guild Guild Hagstrom Hagstrom Heritage Heritage Guitars Hofner Hofner Hutchins Ibanez Jürss Guitars Karl Jurss Kay Lacey Guitars Lang Levin Linda Manzer M.O.V.
-Guitars Mosrite National National Guitars Neubauer Oahu / National Pagelli Guitars R.c.
-Allen Roger Roger Rossmeisl Sandner Silvertone Supernovafx Teisco Del Rey Supro Supro Tao Guitars Telson The Wandre Washburn Wout Bosma
+Benedetto Bjarton Brad Goodman Chris Larkin D`Angelico Defil Dorian Eastman Eastman Eastman Epiphone Epiphone Fano Fender Fibonacci Fibonacci Fibonacci Fibonacci Framus Gibson Style Greco Gretsch Guitars Guild Guild Hagstrom Heritage Hofner Hofner Hoyer Hutchins Ibanez Ibanez Jürss Guitars Karl Jurss Kay Lacey Guitars Lang Levin Linda Manzer M.O.V.
+Guitars Mosrite National National Guitars Neubauer Pagelli Guitars R.c.
+Allen Roger Roger Rossmeisl Sandner Silvertone Supernovafx Teisco Del Rey Supro Tao Guitars Telson Vox Wandre Washburn Wout Bosma

 2 Vintage Electric for sale from dealers, builders and luthiers